benko/ocp4-lab-deployment/README.md

  - 1 service VM running RHEL8 and the following:
     - a DNS server for the internal OCP zones and forwarding enabled
     - a DHCP/TFTP PXE boot environment for RHCOS
-    - a HTTP server for RHCOS boot artifacts and other misc
+    - an HTTP server for RHCOS boot artifacts and other misc
     - an Haproxy load balancer for OCP install (and optionally, ingress)
     - a Nexus3 OSS Repository Manager for facilitating the airgap
     - an NFS server to provide the cluster with storage